Velviqs/Velviqs/README.md

 Obviously, it is called README, so you are reading me now.
-Also global warming sucks! :'D

 You can talk to me via discord: Velviqs#0001